Contact

 Difference between corridor and parcel

 The parcel number is an exact designation of a parcel within a parcel.
 This ensures that a clear allocation is made within a district.
 It also contains important information about the property, such as its size, location and use.
+Today, parcel numbers are numbered consecutively within a parcel, although older parcels may still have a designation with numerator and denominator.

 Finding a plot of land - these options are available